Our Mission & Vision

 What You Can Expect

-To provide a comprehensive picture of the changing assessment landscape, NILOA will conduct periodic Web-based surveys of campus assessment efforts, interview key respondents, analyze institutional websites and those of organizations engaged in assessment-related efforts, produce a series of commissioned papers addressing pressing topics, and develop short, instructive case studies of promising practices in collegiate learning assessment—particularly the use of assessment data to improve student learning and approaches to public reporting of assessment data.
+To provide a comprehensive picture of the changing assessment landscape, NILOA will conduct periodic online surveys of campus assessment efforts, interview key respondents, analyze institutional websites and those of organizations engaged in assessment-related efforts, produce a series of commissioned papers addressing pressing topics, and develop short, instructive case studies of promising practices in collegiate learning assessment—particularly the use of assessment data to improve student learning and approaches to public reporting of assessment data.

 About the Website

 Is this your first time on our website?
 Welcome!
 Click here for a general overview of what resources and tools you can find here.
-If you're looking for something and can't find it, please feel free to contact us.

 National Institute for Learning Outcomes Assessment